4 / 10 / 2026

 Like chaff from a threshing-floor.

-Math: This week, students learned to identify the different 2D and 3D shapes, describe their
+πŸ“•MATH: This week, students learned to identify the different 2D and 3D shapes, describe their vertices and sides, and combine shapes together to form other shapes.

 Flatboat - Wikipedia